Introduction

 This happens because the solution space is reduced to near zero.

-This can be understood as over-fitting the prompt—the constraints are so tight that no valid solution remains.
+This can be understood as over-restricting the prompt—the constraints are so tight that no valid solution remains.

 Practical Rule: